sommerfeld-io/release-watcher/README.md

 A lightweight tool to fetch the latest release version from GitHub repositories.
 It prints the project name, repo URL, and the most recent version tag in a clean format.
 Perfect for quick checks, scripts, or staying up to date with your dependencies.

+The release-watcher tool is a single Ansible project designed to monitor GitHub releases for specified repositories.
+The list of projects to watch is defined in Ansible variables.
+When run, the tool uses HTTP requests to query the GitHub Releases API, retrieving release information for each project.
+This data is then processed and written to the console.

 ## Pre-requisites

+- Ensure you have [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) installed on your system.
-- Ensure you have Ansible installed on your system.
+- Ensure you have [GitHub CLI](https://cli.github.com/) installed on your system.
+This tool is mandatory because all GitHub API calls are made using the GitHub CLI.
 - To use an AI summarizer, you need to install an AI tool.
 In this case, the playbook uses [Gemini CLI](https://github.com/google-gemini/gemini-cli).

+The [DevContainer Configuration](.devcontainer/Dockerfile) from this repository provides a ready-to-use environment with all necessary tools pre-installed.
+You can use it to run the playbook without additional setup.

 ## How to run the playbook locally

-todo ... how to run locally ... (which command to run and which prerequisites are needed)
+todo ... how to run locally ... (which command to run and the info about the gh auth login)

 ```ditaa
        +--------------------+